freewayz/django-react-project-template/README.md

 $ pip install -r requirements.txt
 ```

-Then install the NPM Requirements (recommended use Node 4):
+Then install the NPM Requirements (recommended use Node 4 - NVM is your friend):

 ```
 $ npm install